Australian PM brings forward vote on leadership to Monday

 "It is important to end the uncertainty at the very beginning of the parliamentary sitting week," Abbott said in a brief statement on Sunday, calling for a meeting early on Monday.

-No member of the government has so far indicated a direct challenge to Abbott, although most media attention has focussed on Communications Minister Malcolm Turnbull, a former party leader toppled by Abbott.
+No member of the government has so far indicated a direct challenge to Abbott, although most media attention has focused on Communications Minister Malcolm Turnbull, a former party leader toppled by Abbott.

 Abbott has faced a torrent of criticism in recent weeks over policy decisions ranging from his handling of the economy to awarding an Australian knighthood to Queen Elizabeth's husband, Prince Philip.